SarahSquyres/SarahSquyres/README.md

     </div>
     <br>
 <div align="center">
 ✨ "Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
-So throw off the bowlines, sail away from safe harbor, catch the trade winds in your sails.
-Explore, Dream, Discover." - Mark Twain
+So throw off the bowlines, sail away from✨ safe harbor, catch the trade winds in your sails.
+Explore, Dream, Discover."
+  - Mark Twain
 </div>

 <!--